 The planning and public safety, general government and social services, environmental quality and public works, and budget, finance and economic development committees shall each consist of ten (10) councilmembers and each councilmember shall serve on two of these four committees.
 The budget, finance and economic development committee shall be comprised of the vice-mayor, two additional at-large councilmembers, chairpersons of the remaining standing committees, and four additional councilmembers.

-Section 15 - That Section 2.103 of the Code of Ordinances be and hereby is
+Section 15 - That Section 2.103 of the Code of Ordinances be and hereby is amended to read as follows:

 Sec.
 2.103. - Special committees.